elixir-bridge/elixir-bridge.github.io/02_Suggestotron/15-creating-a-migration.markdown

 This tells Phoenix (through the database library, Ecto) to update the database to include a table for our new model.

 # Explanation

-mix
+### Mix

-mix is a tool that allows you to run small elixir programs (tasks) that you use often in your application.
+Mix is a tool that allows you to run small elixir programs (tasks) that you use often in your application.

 Here, `mix ecto.migrate` is a task provided by the Phoenix framework.
 It uses the migration file we just created (priv/repo/migrations/201xxxxxxxxxxx_create_topics.exs) to change the database.
 Database migration files can be crucial to code collaboration.